-Reptiles, snakes, and lizards make up roughly two percent of America’s total pet population, and although quite a lot of Americans are brave enough to own a snake, I know for sure that I certainly wouldn’t be.
+Reptiles, snakes, and lizards make up roughly two percent of America’s total pet population, and Approximately 5.7 million households in the United States have at least one pet reptile.
+And although quite a lot of Americans are brave enough to own a snake, I know for sure that I certainly wouldn’t be.

 Types of Pets

 What pet is at the top of your list?
 The animals you can keep as pets really do vary from country to country, but there are reasons why certain pets are far more common.